predict-legacy/PredictIO-iOS/README.md

 PredictIO.start(apiKey: "") { (error) in
   switch error {
-  case .invalidKey?:
+  case .invalidKey:
     // Your API key is invalid (incorrect or deactivated) print("Invalid API Key")

-  case .killSwitch?:
+  case .killSwitch:
     // Kill switch has been enabled to stop the SDK print("Kill switch is active")

-  case .wifiDisabled?:
+  case .wifiDisabled:
     // User has WiFi turned off significantly impacting location accuracy available.
     // This may result in missed events!
     // NOTE: SDK still launches after this error! print("WiFi is turned off")

-  case .locationPermissionNotDetermined?:
+  case .locationPermissionNotDetermined:
     // Background location permission has not been requested yet.
     // You need to call `requestAlwaysAuthorization()` on your
     // CLLocationManager instance where it makes sense to ask for this
     // permission in your app.
     print("Location permission: not yet determined")

-  case .locationPermissionRestricted?:
+  case .locationPermissionRestricted:
     // This application is not authorized to use location services.
 Due
     // to active restrictions on location services, the user cannot change
     // this status, and may not have personally denied authorization print("Location permission: restricted")

-  case .locationPermissionWhenInUse?:
+  case .locationPermissionWhenInUse:
     // User has only granted 'When In Use' location permission, and
     // with that it is not possible to determine trips which are made. print("Location permission: when in use")

-  case .locationPermissionDenied?:
+  case .locationPermissionDenied:
     // User has flat out denied to give any location permission to
     // this application.
     print("Location permission: denied")

-  case nil:
+  case .success:
     // No error, SDK started with no problems print("Successfully started PredictIO SDK!")
   }